JuicEcommerce/juicechain-nodejs/README.md

 ## Fetch wallet balance

-The balance (overview of assets owned and amount) can be fetched directly from the Wallet reference.
+The balance (overview of assets owned and amount) can be fetched directly from the ManagedWallet reference.

 ```typescript
 const balance:Array<Balance> = await wallet.getBalance();